Best Products UK

 Good

-The Schwinn 230 is the recumbent bike most reviewers rank as the best low-impact pick under £600.
+The Schwinn 230 is the recumbent bike most reviewers rank as the best low-impact pick at the mid-range tier.
 20 eddy-current resistance levels (smooth, gym-quality), DualTrack LCD, USB charging, comfortable seat with backrest.
-Trusted Reviews rate it the best recumbent for users who need low-impact cardio for joint, back or recovery reasons.
+Trusted Reviews rank it the best recumbent for users who need low-impact cardio for joint, back or recovery reasons.
 Footprint is large — assess your space first.

 Why we love it